txomon/gro/README.md

 against the real backend.

 I will be uploading it to pypi ASA I get something implemented.
-My main focus is to support Broadcasts, as is the thing I definetly most like.
+My main focus is to support Broadcasts, as is the thing I definitely most like.

 Grooveshark name and such stuff is property of Escape Media Group.